amit-s-k/html-demo/README.md

 # HTML Demo

-This is a html demo class
+This repository is for learning to create a sample webpage